aorael/CP1404practicals/prac_10/README.md

 ### What did you do really well for practicals in this subject?

-Early submission and reviewing code
+Early submission and code reviews